Who manages the reserves?

 Temasek's consolidated financial statements are audited by leading international audit firms.
 In addition, Temasek's financial performance is analysed by bond rating agencies, which have given it a AAA credit rating.

-The Government assesses the performance of the investment entities over the long term
+Does the Government assess the performance of the investment entities?

 The Government assesses the performance of the investment entities over the long term, rather than individual investments or over the short term where their performances would be influenced by the immediate market cycle.